importshark/servermanipulator/README.md

 INSTALLING

 Download repository zip by going to code --> download zip.
+Or by going to this link (https://codeload.github.com/importshark/servermanipulator/zip/refs/heads/main)
 Once it is downloaded run the installer file.
 Follow installer prompts